mfidino/conflict/README.md

 my_mcmc <- do.call("rbind", my_model$mcmc)
 ```

+This folder also has a summary of all the parameters as a pdf (which was the supplemental material for the manuscript).
+There is an R markdown file (`./mcmc_output/summary_all_parameters.Rmd`) and the associated PDF that was knitted from it (`./mcmc_output/summary_all_parameters.pdf`).

 #### The diagnostic plots sub-folder (`./mcmc_output/diagnostic_plots)

 This folder has three sub-folders (one for coyote, one for opossum, and one for raccoon).
 Inside of each of these are the traceplots for each model parameter.
 They are generated when `fit_models.R` is run.
 See `./JAGS/dynamic_integrated_occupancy_gam.R` for where each parameter fits into the model.